Binaretech/classroom/README.md

 ## Contributing

 If you'd like to contribute to this project, please fork the repository and create a pull request with your changes.
 We welcome all contributions!

+## Project Setup

+To set up this project, follow these steps:

+1. Create a project in Firebase and download the service account JSON file.
+This file should be saved as `serviceAccount.json`.

+2. Copy the `.env.example` files as `.env` in the `apps/backend`, `apps/next`, and `apps/expo` directories, and fill in the necessary values.

+3. Create a web application in Firebase and place the values in `apps/next/.env`.

+4. Create Android and iOS applications in Firebase and place the files within `apps/expo`.

+5. Install the dependencies with Yarn using the command `yarn`.

+6. Within `packages/ui`, run `yarn build` to compile the components.## Project Setup

+To set up this project, follow these steps:

+1. Create a project in Firebase and download the service account JSON file.
+This file should be saved as `serviceAccount.json`.

+2. Copy the `.env.example` files as `.env` in the `apps/backend`, `apps/next`, and `apps/expo` directories, and fill in the necessary values.

+3. Create a web application in Firebase and place the values in `apps/next/.env`.

+4. Create Android and iOS applications in Firebase and place the files within `apps/expo`.

+5. Install the dependencies with Yarn using the command `yarn`.

+6. Within `packages/ui`, run `yarn build` to compile the components.

+7. Run `docker compose up -d` to start the backend with the database.

+Follow these steps to correctly set up the project.

+7. Run `docker compose up -d` to start the backend with the database.

+Follow these steps to correctly set up the project.